SapwoodStudio/Transmogrifier/docs/src/faq.md

 ??? question "How do I create Asset Catalogs?"
     #### "How do I create Asset Catalogs?"

-    This is less intuitive than creating an Asset Library.
+    This is a bit less intuitive than creating an Asset Library.

     1. Open a new Blender session.